combo-lab/system_env/README.md

 > Helpers for handling OS environment variables.

-It helps to provide:
+It helps to:

+- cast values of environment variables
-- user-friendly error messages
+- provide user-friendly error messages
 - ...

 ## Installation